Gearlo/Encryptor/README.md

 # Primitive Encryptor
 python program to encrypt files by mixing primitive encryption algorithms with their own implementation. allows you to choose which algorithms the file will be encrypted with, the encryption order and the key.
+It has its own file browser.

 Implemented algorithms:
 1. Vigenère cipher